 - Store in the fridge and consume within 6 months.

-- Yellow mustard seed doesn’t have the same flavour as mustard powder, however, you can replace the seed with mustard powder if required.
+- Mustard powder doesn’t have the same flavour as mustard seed, however, you can replace the seed with mustard powder if required.
 You can also grind your own fenugreek seeds, it’s just fairly difficult as fenugreek is really hard.

-Keywords: spicy, probiotic, vegan, gluten free, keto, paleo, whole 30
+Keywords: spicy, probiotic, vegan, gluten free, keto, paleo, whole 30, spring, summer, fall